 These guest artists include:

-Most recently, Chamni Sripraram directs the Thai Music Ensemble; Alex Yoffe, the Gamelan Ensemble; and starting Fall 2020, we will be welcoming Chinese music specialist, Yang Wei, as the director of the Chinese Music Ensemble.
+Most recently, Chamni Sripraram directs the Thai Music Ensemble; Alex Yoffe, the Gamelan Ensemble; and Chinese music specialist, Yang Wei, directs the Chinese Music Ensemble.

 While NIU doesn’t offer a bachelor’s degree in world music, you can take many world music courses as an undergraduate student.
 Possible career paths include pursuit of higher education in advanced study in ethnomusicology or music education, instructor at a community college, K-12 music educator, recording artist, songwriter and freelance/touring musician.